Iraqi army's elite force pauses advance near Mosul

 The combat ahead is likely to be more difficult and deadly because of the presence of civilians.
 Some 1.5 million residents remain in the city and worst-case forecasts see up to a million being uprooted, according to the United Nations.

 U.N. aid agencies said the fighting has so far forced about 9,000 to flee their homes.
+But Lise Grande, the UN humanitarian coordinator for Iraq, told Reuters that the United Nations expects a mass exodus from Mosul, perhaps within the next few days.

+In the worst case scenario, Grande said it was also possible that Islamic State fighters who have controlled Mosul for more than two years could resort to "rudimentary chemical weapons" to hold back the impending assault.

 U.N. human rights spokesman Rupert Colville said Islamic State fighters have reportedly killed scores of people around Mosul in the last week.

 Colville said that security forces discovered the bodies of 70 civilians in houses in Tuloul Naser village south of Mosul last Thursday.
 Islamic State also reportedly killed 50 former police officers outside Mosul on Sunday, he said.

-The Mosul campaign, which aims to crush the Iraqi half of Islamic State's declared caliphate in Iraq and Syria, may become the biggest battle yet in the 13 years of turmoil unleashed by the U.S.-led invasion of Iraq in 2003.
+The Mosul campaign, which may become the biggest battle yet in the 13 years of turmoil unleashed by the U.S.-led invasion of Iraq in 2003, aims to crush the Iraqi half of Islamic State's declared caliphate in Iraq and neighboring Syria.

+Washington has fewer allies on the ground in Syria, where it has supported rebels fighting President Bashar al-Assad, but Defense Secretary Ash Carter signaled on Tuesday that the fight against Islamic State there may be stepped up, saying he expected the campaigns against the jihadists in Mosul and the Syrian city of Raqqa to overlap.

-A CTS commander said the advance will pause to allow the other military units to make a similar progress and consolidate the front before pushing further into the city.
+In Iraq, a commander said the CTS advance on Mosul was pausing to allow other military units to make similar progress and consolidate the front before pushing further into the city.

-The Iraqi force attacking Mosul is 30,000-strong, joined by U.S. special forces and under American, French and British air cover.
+The Iraqi force attacking Mosul is 30,000-strong, supported by U.S. special forces and under American, French and British air cover.
 The number of insurgents dug in the city is estimated at 5,000 to 6,000 by the Iraqi military.

 About 90 Islamic State-held villages and towns around Mosul have been retaken so far into the offensive, according to statements from the army.
 The distance from the frontlines to the city ranges from just a couple of kilometers in the east, to 30 kilometers (nearly 20 miles) in the south.